malomarrec/awesome-qa/README.md

 A curated list of QA and end-to-end testing tools.
-Join this [substack](https://aiinqa.substack.com/?r=3np3p&utm_campaign=pub&utm_medium=web) for a newsletter about AI in QA!

 > Contributions welcome!